rodimendes/rodimendes/README.md

 ### Hello everyone 👋

 - 🔭 I’m currently working on Data Analyst and Python Developer
 - 🌱 I’m always trying to learn something new.
-NOw it's time for SQL and NoSQL.
+Now it's time for SQL and NoSQL.
 - 😀 Being happy!

 <div align="center">